 - Encourage people to create space in their daily schedule for exercise.
 Don't just give people gym memberships, suggest that they should go two or three lunchtimes a week.

 - Arrange a mass mailing that goes out every week.
 The mailing has fitness tips on how to watch your carb intake, how to increase your daily steps etc.

 - Start a wellness challenge.
 It could be for example to cut out as much sugar as possible from your diet.
 At the end of the challenge, the winner receives a prize.

 - Buy everyone a (low end) fitbit.
 If someone average 6000 steps/day over a month (or 30 active minutes/day) he gets £50 tacked on to his next paycheck.

 - Hire an instructor to offer a 45-minute (low-impact) yoga or tai chi lesson three days a week at lunchtime to any interested employees.
 (If you have appropriate facilities.)

-Here at Staff Treats, we offer a lot of ways to better engage your employees, especially with gym memberships or wellness benefits.
-Visit us or schedule a demo with one of our customer engagement specialists to find out how we can help you.
+Here at Staff Treats, we offer a lot of ways to better engage your employees, especially with gym memberships or wellness benefits. with one of our customer engagement specialists to find out how we can help you.